 The new veggie garden was planted in June and July, as well as a few plantings this past week in August when I returned from vacation.
 Our last frost here in NC is October 27th, I believe, so there is plenty of growing time, and the garden is producing already.

 But watering it has become quite an exercise in avoiding the plants at the front of the garden between some of my rows.
 No matter how careful I am, I seem to trample the plants on the outer edges of the garden with my hose.

 So I made some of my own.
-Not as fancy as the store bought kind by any means but I think they will do the trick.
+They are not as fancy as the store bought kind by any means but I think they will do the trick.

 I pounded them into the soil today and realized to my horror that they are EXACTLY the same color as my soil.
 It was an accident just waiting to happen.
-I knew I would forget there were there and end up on my face each day in the garden when I tripped over them.
+I knew I would forget they were there and end up on my face each day in the garden when I tripped over them.

 They had small holes in them.
-I just cut into a group of three to make a larger hold and topped each piece of rebar, and ended up with enough for each row entry.
+I just cut into a group of three to make a larger hole and topped each piece of rebar, and ended up with enough for each row entry.

 Now my only problem is what my two large German Shepherd doggies will think when they see those 10 orange balls sitting there on the edge of the “THAT’S MINE!!
 AREA, OUT!!”

 There is only so much that Ashleigh and Sassy can do to obey.
 This may be a bit too much of a temptation.
 Time will tell. (it’ll also tell how well they work as hose guides.
-LOL)